adrianHards/chitter/README.md

 ```
 As a User
 So that I can let people know what I am doing
-I want to post a message (peep) to chitter
+I want to post a message (peep) on Chitter

 As a User
 So that I can see what others are saying